gtcore902/myIP-backend/README.md

 node server.js
 ```

+### Features

+Get the IP address from the headers or connection properties of the req object.

 ### Usage

 Once the server is running, you can access it at `http://localhost:4000/` to get the external IP address.